 We found 5 ear, nose and throat specialists who accept Humana HMO Open Access Copay 100/1000 near Alexandria, LA.

-Dr. Christian Wold's medical specialty is otolaryngology (ear, nose, and throat).
-His education and training includes medical school at Louisiana State University School of Medicine in New Orleans and residency at Mayo Clinic.
-Dr. Wold accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Paul Guillory, who practices in Alexandria, LA, is a medical specialist in otolaryngology (ear, nose, and throat).
+He attended medical school at Louisiana State University School of Medicine in New Orleans.
+Dr. Guillory accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.

-Dr. James Pate is an ear, nose and throat specialist in Alexandria, LA.
+Dr. James Pate is an otolaryngologist in Alexandria, LA.
 He studied medicine at Louisiana State University School of Medicine in Shreveport.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Pate accepts.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments